Dental Implant Services at Gregorin Dental

 Anchorage | Turnagain | Elmendorf AFB | Spenard

 Cosmetic dentistry is a category of dental procedures specifically designed at addressing and correcting oral imperfections.
 Oral issues can be the result of tooth decay, gum infections, bone loss, injuries, health conditions, or any number of other causes.
 Modern materials have made it possible to improve a patient’s oral problems so that the individual not only can smile and speak with renewed confidence, but also eat, drink, and chew without any pain or discomfort.
 Depending on the number of teeth to be replaced, a patient may need a full set of either permanent or removable upper and lower dentures; or a removable, partial denture; or a permanently implanted tooth or teeth.
+If you would like to learn more about the Dental Implant Services we offer, contact us today!

 The cosmetic dentists with Gregorin Dental have the knowledge, experience, and up-to-date training to diagnose and treat oral issues requiring tooth implants.
 When possible, the dentist will do everything possible to save a tooth before extracting it.
 Today’s advanced dental technology enables a skilled cosmetic dentist to replace: